 Embedded below is our full video review and tutorial, so you won’t want to miss that!

-**Big Barker sent me two waterproof liners in preparation for this review, however, I purchased our two beds many years ago.
-This post contains affiliate links from which I may receive a small compensation.
-There is NO ADDED COST to you should you use these links.**
+Note: Big Barker sent me two waterproof liners in preparation for this review, however, I purchased our two beds many years ago with my own money.
+This is an unbiased review based on our personal experience.

 The 7 Most Common Questions About Big Barker Dog Beds